FrancisVarga/Basement/README.md

 Finally, you can check with `php -m | grep couchbase` if it is installed correctly.

+As a side note, Basement needs at least PHP 5.3 to work properly.
+If you are now thinking "I can't use it in my environment, because its older", then you should stop reading this and go upgrading.
+PHP 5.3 has been around for years and 5.4 is the current stable release.
+Basement is fully tested on 5.4 and is recommended for production usage.

 Installation
 ------------
 Basement is available either standalone or through [Composer](http://getcomposer.org/).
 If you want to use it standalone, make sure you have an appropriate PSR-0 autoloader around (most modern frameworks provide one).
 If you use Composer, you can use its autoloader as well.